felixwege/semshi/README.md

-# Semshi
+# Semechki (Semshi without obliterating your colorscheme)

 [![Build Status](https://travis-ci.org/numirias/semshi.svg?branch=master)](https://travis-ci.org/numirias/semshi)
 [![codecov](https://codecov.io/gh/numirias/semshi/branch/master/graph/badge.svg)](https://codecov.io/gh/numirias/semshi)
 ![Python Versions](https://img.shields.io/badge/python-3.5,%203.6,%203.7,%203.8-blue.svg)

-Semshi provides semantic highlighting for Python in Neovim.
+Semechki provides semantic highlighting for Python in Neovim.
+It is a fork of numirias magnificent [Semshi](https://github.com/numirias/semshi) but it uses colors available in Vim.

 Unlike regex-based syntax highlighters, Semshi understands Python code and performs static analysis as you type.
 It builds a syntax tree and symbol tables to highlight names based on their scope and context.
 This makes code easier to read and lets you quickly identify missing imports, unused arguments, misspelled names, and more.